-A Dog Birthday Party is lots of fun, but, like a party for your kids, it takes a little planning and preparation for it to be a success.
+A Dog Birthday Party is lots of fun.
+However, like a party for your kids, it takes a little planning and preparation for it to be a success.

 If you get organized now, you will have a great dog birthday party that everyone will remember.
 But, keep in mind that a dog party takes more planning and organization than other kinds of parties.